-Solenomelus pedunculatus (syn.
-Solenomelus chilensis and Sisyrinchium pedunculatum) is native to the Chilean Andes.
+Solenomelus pedunculatus (Gillies ex Hook.)
+Hochr. (syn.
+Solenomelus chilensis Miers and Sisyrinchium pedunculatum Gillies ex Hook.) is native to the Chilean Andes.
 It has grass-like leaves that are greyish green growing in a clump and a succession of short-lived deep yellow flowers on a zip-zag stalk.
 This species easily germinates from seeds (even those that are stored in the fridge for several years) and can flower in just one season.
 Sow the seeds in the autumn and allow the seedlings to grow through the winter and they will bloom in spring.
 While they may bloom in a 2" pot, the larger the pot, the bigger the plant will grow.
 In the summer, the plant goes dormant and only the very tiny rhizome is left.
 In the ground they survive without any watering but they will not survive a completely dry summer in a pot.

-Photos 1-3 were taken by Bob Rutemoeller.
-The photos of these plants were taken when they were blooming the second year from NARGS seed.
+Photos 1-5 were taken by Bob Rutemoeller and Mary Sue Ittner.
+The first three photos of these plants were taken when they were flowering the second year from NARGS seed.
 The flowers are not erect, but almost falling on the ground.
 Perhaps where they are planted, there is not enough light.
-They are hard to photograph as the camera focuses on other things (and they are yellow) as well.
-Mary Sue Ittner finds them to be very charming.
+Mary Sue finds them to be very charming.
 During our dry summer in Northern California the leaves die back much like our native Sisyrinchium bellum, but return when it starts raining in the fall.
-Photos 3-6 were taken by Nhu Nguyen.
-Photo 4 shows the plant in front of Oxalis squamata and photo 6 was taken at the UC Botanical Garden where this plant grows in full sun.
+Nineteen years later there are still a few returning where they were planted in the ground.